chandnit/HenryMedsAssessment/README.md

 ### PUT /provider/expiredReservations
 Although we delete any expired reservations and make the timeslots available for the client to book again in ```getProviderAvailiablity```, deleting and writing to the database before showing available timeslots in a production-ready system with millions of users might end up being a bottleneck.

 To overcome this I wrote this endpoint which essentially calls the same internal function, deletes any reservations older than 30 min that weren't confirmed, releases the timeslots, and returns them as output.
-The only difference in how this endpoint works is to return the released timeslots (for logging purposes) whereas in the ```getProviderAvailability``` endpoint, we run another filter so I suppress showing available timeslots until the very end.
+The only difference is this endpoint returns the released timeslots for logging purposes whereas in the ```getProviderAvailability``` endpoint, we run another filter so I suppress showing available timeslots until the very end.
 All times are converted to UTC before any comparisons are done.

 My idea for the production-ready system would be to have a scheduled job that runs periodically (every n minutes) that calls this endpoint and removes those expired reservations, making the timeslots available again.
 This would significantly reduce the number of writes and deletes on the ```getProviderAvailability``` endpoint, reducing the bottleneck on the system.